rebelcl0ud/blog/me.md

 My intention: migrate those Sublime files into blog posts not only for easier access and better readability, but perhaps to better solidify what I may have learned in the process.

-I write for me, but if someone [you] stumbled upon this and were helped and/or entertained => :)
+I write for me, but if someone stumbles upon this and gets helped and/or entertained *smiles* I'd find that pretty rad.

 -JO